About

 After RIT, he worked as a Senior Software Engineer for the Harris Corporation, RF Communications Division, in Rochester, NY for five years.
 In this position he developed software for the Falcon III software-defined radios utilizing C++ on QNX and Linux operating systems.

-Conlan later moved to the Seattle, WA area to work for Tethers Unlimited Inc. as a Senior Embedded Software Engineer.
-He currently works on SWIFT avionics and software-defined radios for satellites.
-Starting in 2021, Conlan is currently enrolled at University of Washington persuing a Master of Science in Computer Science & Engineering.
+Conlan later moved to the Seattle area to work for Tethers Unlimited Inc. in Bothell, WA as a Staff Embedded Software Engineer.
+He worked on SWIFT avionics and software-defined radios for satellites for more than 9 years.
+While there, Conlan earned a Master of Science in Computer Science & Engineering at University of Washington.

 In addition to radios, Conlan has a deep interest in space flight, space exploration, and astronomy.
 Conlan's senior project at RIT was a six-degrees-of-freedom flight simulator for Moog Inc. The software used an open-source flight simulator, FlightGear, to generate a 3D environment and instrument console, and received input from a dSPACE flight dynamics model via an ARINC-429 bus.
 The project required cooperation with three other teams of mechanical and electrical engineers.